-I use a small plastic spatula to do my feedings.
-This thing is easy to clean with a sponge, but if things get really dirty you can easily pop it into the dishwasher.
+I use a small, firm spatula to do my feedings.
+This thing is sturdy and easy to clean with a sponge, but if things get really dirty you can easily pop it into the dishwasher.

-This is indispensable.
-I highly recommend you buy a scale if you haven’t already, it will make baking life easier.
+A kitchen scale is indispensable.
+I highly recommend you buy one if you haven’t already, it will make baking life easier.
 Almost everything you’ll see here is measured in grams, not imperial volume measurements (different flours, salts, etc. could weigh differently and we want to go by weight not volume).

 Stainless steel or plastic water bottle

-I filter my water with a standard Brita filter and let it sit on the counter overnight before using it.
+I filter my water with a standard carbon filter and let it sit on the counter overnight before using it.
 I’ve noticed over time that my starter performs better with filtered water and I let it sit out to reduce the amount of chlorine present in tap water.
-You could also use bottled water, but that’s a bit wasteful and expensive, and I’m always trying to reduce my footprint and my costs.
+You could also use bottled water as well.

-If you’re using a Brita filter like me, filter some water now and pour it into a stainless steel water bottle to sit out at least overnight to dissipate any chlorine in your tap water.
+If you’re using a filter like me, filter some water now and pour it into a stainless steel water bottle to sit out at least overnight to dissipate any chlorine in your tap water.